Much of Hugh’s work involves public law, whether in relation to local government, planning, or housing. Court work includes:

 - Procurement disputes relating to breach of the Public Contracts Regulations 2006.
-Recent work includes advising on a proposed land sale by a local authority imposing works obligations on the purchaser, and assisting the Department of Health in relation to a large scale claim alleging illegality in a tender process.
+Examples include advising on a proposed land sale by a local authority imposing works obligations on the purchaser.
+Hugh has also recently been instructed by the Department of Health to assist in relation to a large scale claim alleging illegality in a tender process.

-While working as a Judicial Assistant in the UK Supreme Court, Hugh assisted with the leading procurement and vires case of Brent LBC v Risk Management Partners Ltd UKSC 7 (whether local authorities have power to set up companies for the provision of mutual insurance and whether those arrangements breached procurement law).
+- Brent LBC v Risk Management Partners Ltd UKSC 7 (whether arrangements by local authorities for provision of mutual insurance breached procurement law).

 - R(on the application of McDonald) v Kensington and Chelsea RLBC UKSC 33 (sufficiency of community care assessments).